'I Only Knew Her As Mom': A Daughter Learns More From Her Late Mother's Best Friend

 "That was the one thing about Ileana, she would never let me lose it."

-Sada got emotional hearing that story — she didn't have her mother there after she gave birth to her 2 ½-year-old son, Kendrix.
+Sada got emotional hearing that story — she didn't have her mother there after she gave birth to her son, Kendrix, who is 2 ½.
 "Losing my mom to breast cancer when I was entering my eighth month of pregnancy and not having that chance to call her when I got home [from the hospital] ... it still bothers me."

 "But at the same time," she says, laughing, "I heard her say, 'Don't you be no sad Mama for my grandbaby.' "